Sabre: United States

 The American victory over the rebellious forces in the citadel of Tripoli in 1805, during the First Barbary War, led to the presentation of bejewelled examples of these swords to the senior officers of the US Marines.
 Officers of the US Marine Corps still use a mameluke-pattern dress sword.
 Although some genuine Turkish kilij sabres were used by Westerners, most "mameluke sabres" were manufactured in Europe; although their hilts were very similar in form to the Ottoman prototype, their blades, even when an expanded yelman was incorporated, tended to be longer, narrower and less curved than those of the true kilij.

 In the American Civil War, the sabre was used infrequently as a weapon, but saw notable deployment in the Battle of Brandy Station and at East Cavalry Field at the Battle of Gettysburg in 1863.
 Many cavalrymen—particularly on the Confederate side—eventually abandoned the long, heavy weapons in favour of revolvers and carbines.

 The last sabre issued to US cavalry was the Patton saber of 1913, designed to be mounted to the cavalryman's saddle.
-The Patton saber is only a saber on name.
-It is a straight, thrust-centric sword.
+The Patton saber is only a saber in name as it is a straight, thrust-centric sword.
 A US War Department circular dated 18 April 1934 announced that the saber would no longer be issued to cavalry, and that it was to be completely discarded for use as a weapon.
 Only dress sabers, for use by officers only, and strictly as a badge of rank, were to be retained.